zebscripts/AFK-Daily/README.md

 - Strengthen the Resonating Crystal
 - Summon one Hero with Companion Points
 - Collect Oak Inn presents (necessary to enable "Hide Inn Heroes" in the game settings)
-- Collect daily Quest Chests
+- Collect daily and weekly quest chests
 - Collect Mail
 - Collect Daily/Weekly/Monthly rewards from Merchants